 This is more of a worldwide problem when we speak about taxi’s not using their meters.
 Normally, the taxi meter still works but the driver tells you that it is broken.
 The driver will also tell you that non metered taxi is cheaper.

 But, it is actually a lie because the driver is interested in ripping you off.
-As a result, you will end up pay more for the taxi fare than you should.
+As a result, you will end up paying more for the taxi fare than you should.

 Non Direct Routes